Consensus Standards, Manufacturer Instructions, and Equipment Manuals

 More Than One Reference Can Control

-When references differ, do not choose the least demanding one by default.
+When references differ, do not default to the least demanding one.
 Determine which requirement controls the project and which is more protective.
-A state plan, owner rule, site safety plan, or equipment manual may require a stricter procedure than a federal minimum.
-If a local fire marshal or authority having jurisdiction applies an NFPA-based code requirement, the site must coordinate with that authority.
+A state plan, owner rule, site safety plan, or equipment manual may demand a stricter procedure than the federal minimum.
+If a fire marshal applies an NFPA-based requirement, the site must coordinate with that authority even where OSHA is silent.

 ANSI/ASSP and NFPA Concepts